decawas/cursle/README.md

 # Cursle

-cursle is a terminal-based wordle clone made in python and curses which you can play as many times as you like, challenge your friends by sending them a gamecode or sync with the wordle on New York Times
+cursle is a terminal-based wordle clone made in Python and curses which you can play as many times as you like, challenge your friends by sending them a wordcode or sync with the wordle on New York Times

 ## To run: